Top Posts

 Day 4: Swakopmund to Sesriem

 Unlike previous mornings, there was no rush to leave.
-The hotel provided a buffet breakfast and we had plenty of time to make any last-minute purchases so we stocked up on snacks, visited the supermarket before heading off into the desert.
+The hotel provided a buffet breakfast and we had plenty of time to make any last-minute purchases so we visited the supermarket and stocked up on snacks, it was also a great opportunity to have a wander around town, have a coffee and take some photos before heading off into the desert.

-This was also where our group changed.
-We said goodbye to our original guide, driver and New Zealand travel companions and met our new team for the southern half of the journey.
-Joining us was a solo traveller, meaning our group was now much smaller and felt even more personal.
+As we entered the camping part of our tour, so our group also changed.
+We said goodbye to our original guide, driver, truck and New Zealand travel companions and met our new driver and guide and truck for the southern half of the journey., also joining us was a solo traveller.

 The drive to Sesriem covered approximately 350 kilometres and included several memorable stops.
 One of the highlights was crossing the Tropic of Capricorn, where we stopped for the obligatory photo at the roadside sign.
 Further south we reached Solitaire, a tiny settlement famous for McGregor’s Bakery.
 Their apple pie absolutely lived up to the hype.
 Fresh, rich and generously sized, it was exactly the kind of treat needed before continuing deeper into the Namib Desert.

-By late afternoon we arrived at Sesriem Campsite, located on the edgeof the national park.
+By late afternoon we arrived at Sesriem Campsite, located on the edge of the national park.
 This would be our first proper camping experience of the trip.
-Unlike other tours, everyone helps pitch the tents.
-It actually turned out to be a great way to get to know the group and quickly became part of the experience.
+Everyone helps pitch the tents which is actually a great way to get to know the group and quickly became part of the experience.

 Once camp was set up, we headed to Elim Dune for sunset.
 If you’ve never climbed a sand dune before, prepare yourself.
 Walking on soft sand is surprisingly exhausting.
 Every step forward feels like half a step backwards.
 The effort was totally worth it.
 Watching the sun set across the red dunes was our first real introduction to the landscapes that make Namibia famous.